jcowey/P3/pylon/pylon1ready/list.md

 16. Azzarello, Textual Remarks on Two Receipts concerning Replacement Parts for Irrigators
     - being processed:
 17. Sampson: not yet submitted
+18. Claytor, A Receipt for the Didrachmia of Souchos from the Mikkalos Archive
+    - being vetted: